shellbox-sh/multibash/README.md

 - [https://docs.docker.com/get-docker/](https://docs.docker.com/get-docker/)

-You can find all of the versions of Bash supported by `multi-bash` at:
+You can find all of the versions of Bash supported by `multibash` at:

  - [https://hub.docker.com/\_/bash](https://hub.docker.com/_/bash)